เลือกหน้า

 About the speaker

-Formerly a Council Member and President of The Siam Society, Khun Bangkok was educated at University of Cambridge, UK and Massachusetts Institute of Technology, US.
+Formerly a Council Member and President of The Siam Society, Khun Bangkok Chowkwanyun was educated at University of Cambridge, UK and Massachusetts Institute of Technology, US.
 He worked as a corporate executive from 1974 through 1996 before redirecting his energy to NGO work in education reform and rural village development.

 He began his exploration of Buddhism and meditation in 1992 and started teaching meditation in 2006.
 He read extensively and, importantly, was advised by many teachers in meditation centres in Thailand and Myanmar, to all of whom he is deeply grateful.
 His most recent teachers are Than Mae Khru Narawan Kulthornchutipas who founded Vipassana Meditation Place for Mind Development in Trang Province, Thailand, and Venerable Than Phra Kru Prasert Thanangkaro, who made precise the practice of locating and observing mental phenomenon mind objects (nama) in addition to physical phenomenon body objects (rupa).